alchemcat/Voltammogrammer/README.md

 ## How to compile

 Install Digilent Waveforms SDK 3.10.9 or later version ([**https://reference.digilentinc.com/reference/software/waveforms/waveforms-3/**](https://reference.digilentinc.com/reference/software/waveforms/waveforms-3/)) to a laptop computer running Microsoft Windows operating system.
 Compile the VisualStudio solution file, `Voltammogrammer.sln` by using the community edition of Microsoft Visual Studio ([**https://visualstudio.microsoft.com/**](https://visualstudio.microsoft.com/)) in the laptop computer.
 Please note that the solution requires two NuGet libraries as listed in the Dependency section below.
+If needed, place the ProjectBuildCounter (see below) in the directory of the solution file (Voltammogrammer.sln).

 ## Basic usage